 - If a surfer already has right of way on a wave, you should let them have it and not get in the way.

 - The surfer that is closest to the peak when a wave starts to break always has the right of way.
-Don’t try and push in as this can cause injuries.
+Don’t try and drop in as this can be dangerous for both riders.

 - Paddle out into the water through a channel where the waves are not breaking.
 Not only will this be easier for you, but you won’t get in the way of other people trying to surf.